 Gates County Rescue & EMS is a 501(c)(3) non-profit organization listed as a public charity consisting of volunteer members and career staff that provide emergency medical care, stabilization and transport for the sick and injured, and the rescue of individuals from hazardous environments.
-Working jointly with five county fire departments and law enforcement agencies, we act as an integral part of emergency services by providing county-wide rescue, vehicle extrication, land search and rescue, water rescue, and emergency medical services.
+Working jointly with six county fire departments and law enforcement agencies, we act as an integral part of emergency services by providing county-wide heavy rescue, vehicle extrication, land search and rescue, water rescue, and emergency medical services.

 Gates County is located in rural Northeastern North Carolina and has a current population of 11,650 people spread over 364 square miles of mostly swamp, forest, and farm land.
 Gates County is bordered to the North by the State of Virginia, to the East by Camden and Pasquotank counties, to the South by Perquimans and Chowan counties, and to the West by the Chowan River and Hertford County, all in North Carolina.
 Major highways in the county include US Hwy 13 & NC Hwy 32 running North/South and US Hwy 158 running East/West.